ParinazRmp/Automated-Laser-Scanning-Robot-Control-System/README.md

 After starting the environment, we used the command `rostopic list` to check all running nodes.
 Then, we had to find the structure of each node of interest, such as `/base_scan` which provides data about the environment, and `/cmd_vel` which provides data about the velocity of the robot.
 We obtained the structure by using `rostopic info /base_scan` and `rostopic info /cmd_vel`.

-At the end of this process, we also checked the structure of the data using the commands `rosmsg show sensor_msgs/LaserScan` and `rosmsg show geometry_msgs/Twist`.

-It is evident that the `/base_scan` topic is the publisher, which provides data acquired using the laser in this case.
+The `/base_scan` topic is the publisher, which provides data acquired using the laser in this case.

-On the contrary, the `/cmd_vel` is a subscriber, which computes the velocity of the robot and allows it to move.
+The `/cmd_vel` is a subscriber, which computes the velocity of the robot and allows it to move.

-From the structure, it is clear that all fields of linear and angular velocity are among the three axes.
 According to the problem we are working on, the linear velocity can be on the *x* or *y-*axis, while the angular velocity can be on the *z-*axis only.
 Velocity on other axes, in this specific case, does not have any physical reason.

-#### To determine the action the robot needs to take, it follows a simple logic:

 - First, it takes all the sensors provided by the `/base_scan` topic and divides them into three main categories of equal dimensions:
     - Right array: sensors 0 to 109